zamazan4ik/awesome-pgo/article/article.md

 * (rip)grep sources for PGO-related compiler flags like `-fprofile-generate`, `-fprofile-use`, `-fprofile-instr-generate`, etc.

 If I found something related - good catch!
 It's a chance to learn something new about PGO in another project.
 If I found nothing - well, the issue about PGO can be created.

+### Pastebin vs GitHub

+If you check the PGO benchmark reports, you can find one detail - early PGO results are saved to Pastebin but later reports use gist.github.com service.
+There is a simple reason for that change.
+One day I did so many benchmarks in one day for different projects that reached the daily limit for pastes!
+It wasn't a big issue - I quickly switched to the GitHub service that has no such low limits.
+Seems like my PGO productivity was too high for Pastebin service :)

 ### ClickHouse